Economics Professor (tenured), Kellstadt Graduate School of Business, DePaul University, Chicago

 Area of research:

-Macroeconomics, growth, fiscal policy, political economy, inequality, international finance, Korea, EM Asia
+Macroeconomics, growth, fiscal policy, public debt and deficit, political economy, inequality, international finance, Korea, EM Asia

 New book is coming out soon!